 Campus Police cannot assist or warranty the actual transaction or exchange.
 This action is to allow for a safe space to complete the transaction.
 If you have any questions, please contact Campus Police at 941-487-4210.

 SAFETY TIPS: ONLINE EXCHANGES

 ▪ Meet at a public place, including police stations.
-While some police departments, including Campus Police, the Sarasota Police Department, and the Hillsborough and Manatee Sheriff’s Office advertise that they are safe exchange zones, most departments are open to these types of transactions.
+While some police departments, including Campus Police, the Sarasota Police Department, and the Manatee Sheriff’s Office advertise that they are safe exchange zones, most departments are open to these types of transactions.
 Check with your local police department for more information.

 ▪ Always tell a friend or family member where you are going (an address) and who you are meeting.

 ▪ Take your charged cell phone with you, so you can call for help if needed.